paulyc/CodingCommandments/README.md

 Holy Retribution for the Sins of thy Management and the frequency of their Collaborations with the Beast!
 * Thou shalt not #undef in vain.
 Follow the way of the wise authors of GCC who included no equivalent command line flag.
+* Thou shalt not #define that which is already #define'd.
+Follow the way of the wise authors of LLVM who warnest thou when thou dost so!